30Siddharth/CircleGenerator/README.md

     - First Release
     - Known Bug
         - The screen resets on increasing or decreasing size of the window
-        - Grid fails to show up occosanialy.
-First response is slightly delayed
+        - Dots Selection not accurate always
-        - Refresh is not snappy.
+        - Generate Button doesnt show up after refresh.
+Hover hover area to show it.

 ## Authors